ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Response {#ssec-authorization-response}

-The Authorization Response sent from the AS to the Client is defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}}.
+The Authorization Response sent from the AS to the Client is defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}.
 Note that the parameter 'expires_in' MAY be omitted if the application defines how the expiration time is communicated to the Client via other means, or if it establishes a default value.

 Additionally, when included, the following parameter MUST have the corresponding values: